 In order to protect yourself and avoid a potential lawsuit, you should follow the steps below to preserve evidence and collect accurate information about the accident.

 Legal consequences will follow if you fail to leave a note or file a police report after hitting a parked car.
-In order to protect yourself by minimizing the problems, contact a personal injury lawyer for a free claim evaluation.
-An experienced lawyer will be able to determine what your legal options are.
+In order to protect yourself by minimizing the problems, contact a local car accident lawyer who can explain your legal options and provide advice on how to proceed.

 Contact a qualified auto accident attorney to make sure your rights are protected.